Ab2602/Project-Foodweb/README.md

 Here I am with my first project on frontend web development.
 I've created this food delivery website while learning frontend development so their is no backend support.
-As of now the website only support desktop.

 Link of website : https://ab2602.github.io/Project-Foodweb/
 # Codes